 It isn’t incredibly difficult to trek up Pergasingan Hill and is possible to DIY.
 However, because the directions to the trailhead are a bit vague and the track can be slippery it would be a good play to book a guide.
 I went with the team from Rinjani Dawn Adventures.

-It was myself, Angus the co-founder and Aef the co-founder and one more local lad trekking up together.
-It was great to have them to chat and share experiences about the trek and the region.
-At the top Aef prepared some coffee, biscuits and then even an entire meal of rice, fish, and tempe.
+It was myself, Angus, the co-founder and Aef the co-founder, and one more local lad trekking up together.
+It was great to have them chat and share experiences about the trek and the region.
+At the top Aef prepared some coffee, biscuits, and then even an entire meal of rice, fish, and tempeh.
 It was a great way to start off the day with the crew and they were all super friendly and great hiking companions.

 Contact Rinjani Dawn Adventures: If you would love to get in touch with Rinjani Dawn Adventures about trekking Pergasingan Hill or other hikes in Lombok you can do so by clicking through to their booking page here.
 You can also contact Rinjani Dawn by email to organize a tour: [email protected]